Getting Started with ABM for B2B Technical Industries

 What is ABM

-Account-based marketing, or ABM, is a B2B strategy for targeting specific customer accounts—usually those that offer the highest revenue and profit potential.
+Account-based marketing, or ABM, is a B2B strategy for targeting specific customer accounts—usually those that offer the highest revenue and profit potential—with layered multi-channel outreach, usually including both inbound and outbound tactics.
 ABM requires your sales and marketing teams to work closely to engage and influence decision-makers within your target accounts.
 ABM teams create and use personalized campaigns that are often tracked through sophisticated data platforms.
 The secret to successful ABM practices is knowing and addressing your customer’s pain points with compelling digital marketing tactics.

 Why ABM for B2B and Industrial Manufacturing?